puppetlabs-toy-chest/wash/website/content/posts/introducing-wash.md

 From Table 1, we see that you need to use different commands to List/Read/Exec/Find different things.
 Furthermore, these commands require you to install different applications that each come with their own set of (possibly conflicting) dependencies, and their own calling conventions.
 For example, to complete all the Find tasks specified in the table, you need to:

-* Use the aws ec2 describe-instances, docker ps, kubectl get pods, gcloud compute instances list commands (4 different commands).
+* Use the `aws ec2 describe-instances`, `docker ps`, `kubectl get pods`, `gcloud compute instances list` commands (4 different commands).

-* Install the aws, docker, kubectl and gcloud applications (4 different applications).
-Note that aws and gcloud are Python applications, so you must also install Python.
-Also, gcloud only works with Python 2 so if you just have Python 3 installed on your machine, you must now get and install Python 2 and do the installation in such a way that it is easy for you to switch-back to using Python 3 for some of your other applications.
+* Install the `aws`, `docker`, `kubectl` and `gcloud` applications (4 different applications).
+Note that `aws` and `gcloud` are Python applications, so you must also install Python.
+Also, `gcloud` only works with Python 2 so if you just have Python 3 installed on your machine, you must now get and install Python 2 and do the installation in such a way that it is easy for you to switch-back to using Python 3 for some of your other applications.
 This is not an easy thing to do, especially if you are not familiar with the Python ecosystem.

 * Learn four different-but-similar DSLs for filtering stuff, which effectively means four different-but-similar ways of constructing and combining predicates on structured data (e.g. GCP's filter expressions, Kubernetes' field selectors, Kubernetes' label selectors, aws' describe-instances' --filters option, docker ps filtering, etc.).